-This Treasury Financial Manual (TFM) chapter prescribes how federal entities provide data for the Financial Report of the United States Government (FR) using the Governmentwide Treasury Account Symbol Adjusted Trial Balance System (GTAS) along with additional details from the audited department-level financial statements.
-This chapter also includes the federal entities included in the FR, a description of the Intra-governmental Transactions (IGT) process, and requirements for submitting pre-closing GTAS Adjusted Trial-Balance (ATB).
+This Treasury Financial Manual (TFM) chapter prescribes how federal entities provide data for the Financial Report of the United States Government (FR) using the Governmentwide Treasury Account Symbol Adjusted Trial Balance System (GTAS) along with additional details from the audited entity's financial statements.
+This chapter also includes a listing of the federal entities included in the FR, a description of the Intra-governmental Transactions (IGT) process, and requirements for submitting pre-closing GTAS Adjusted Trial-Balance (ATB).
 Please refer to Office of Management and Budget (OMB) Circular No. A-136 for the reporting requirements for federal entities' audited financial statements.

 This TFM chapter does not include all reporting requirements for GTAS.
 Additional information can be found on the GTAS website.

 Section 4710—Scope and Applicability

-The Chief Financial Officer (CFO) or CFO’s designee of each Significant Entity must review the approval of manual adjustments in GTAS, journal vouchers processed at the governmentwide level on the federal entities audited data, and intra-governmental certifications.
+The Chief Financial Officer (CFO) or CFO’s designee of each significant entity must review the approval of manual adjustments in GTAS, journal vouchers processed at the government-wide level on the federal entities' audited data, and intra-governmental certifications.
 Additionally, each significant entity must designate a Point of Contact (POC) to assist with financial reporting.
-Fiscal Service will send a data call to the 40 Significant Entities, and select Other Entities, requesting that the CFO of each federal entity designate the certifying officials for various required year-end functions.
+Fiscal Service will send a data call to the 40 significant entities, and select other entities, requesting that the CFO of each federal entity designate the certifying officials and POCs for various required year-end functions.
 The CFO certifications form, which lists each designee from the data call, must be signed by the federal entity’s CFO.
-Significant Entities with a year-end other than September 30 are subject to alternate audit procedures as outlined below in subsection 4705.25.

 Federal entities must submit pre-closing GTAS ATB via the GTAS application.
-Federal entities must submit a GTAS ATB for each Treasury Account Symbol (TAS) level using proprietary and budgetary USSGL accounts (see the USSGL website for fiscal year (FY) 2019 reporting).
+Federal entities must submit a GTAS ATB for each Treasury Account Symbol (TAS) level using proprietary and budgetary USSGL accounts.
+See the USSGL website for current fiscal year (FY) reporting.